 "It's classic for the big manufacturers to launch with second rate content after failing to support the creators.
 Oculus has a home store with nothing significant to support it.

 "We're lucky to have other properly backed productions.
-Even Google are slow to back content but somebody need to back content."
+Even Google are slow to back content but somebody needs to."